 Congratulations to Christina and Jordan, who earn the honor of being our first visitors!
 We’re very happy to host friends and family who want to see a little of Europe.

 That being said, I do think there are some cool places around here regardless of what you consider to be cool, so we went to them.
 One of the favorites of locals and expats alike is Annecy, a medieval French town on what is considered the cleanest lake in Europe.
 Annecy is a nice little place with cobble-stoned streets and stone buildings, and it even has a canal running through it.
-It doesn’t get much cooler than that – I mean, canals are pretty awesome, and by awesome I mean "totally sweet".
-So we did that, had truly perfect weather, and just had a good time.
+It doesn’t get much cooler than that – I mean, canals are pretty awesome, an

 The next big item was Alpine skiing.
 We all piled into a rental car and drove the precipitous mountain roads to Avoriaz, France, where the fog was as thick as the French accents.
 So thick, in fact, there were times when we couldn’t see more than five feet ahead of us!
 That being said, Avoriaz was great for beginner skiing, and Soph really started stepping up her ski game, as she didn’t even have a true fall the entire day.
 The fog was a bit of a problem, unfortunately, but it cleared right as we left, so we did get to see the beautiful mountain scenery from the car.
 Hey, better than nothing!